There’s no escaping the fact that at some point in your life, you’re going to leave your job.

 What not to say: “My boss wants me to do too much work.”

 How to say it better: “I feel that my manager doesn’t value my work or understand what the capacity of my role actually is.”

-There are plenty of really valid reasons for leaving your current job, and we’ve discussed just 10 of the most common ones here.
+There are plenty of valid reasons for leaving your current job, and we’ve discussed just fourteen of the most common ones here.
 Before handing in your resignation letter, make sure you can find a better opportunity.

-If you’re getting ready to interview for a new job, be prepared for the fact that you’re probably going to be asked why you left your last role.
+If you’re getting ready to interview for a new job, keep in mind you’ll need to explain why you left your last role.